 Clapping, loud talking, your worst singing, and shouting will encourage a bear to vacate the area before you and your group arrive.
 Make additional noise when a fellow hiker, ranger, or advisory has made you aware of a bear in the area to ensure you give it ample notice of your presence.

-Mind your surroundings and the time of day and look for the signs
+Mind your surroundings and the time of day

 Walking near a river?
 It may be more challenging for bears to hear you, so make extra noise to alert them of your presence in advance.